 None of this relates to the customer at all.
-The customer is living a story, whether he realizes it or not, and he wants to be the hero of that story.
+The customer is living a story, whether he or she realizes it or not, and wants to be the hero of that story.

-Your role is to be the wise guide.
-The Helper.
-You’re Gandalf. or Yoda.
-Or the Nike shoe.
+Your role is to be the wise guide: The Helper, or Gandalf, or Yoda, or the Nike shoe.

 You’re not the hero.
-You’re the tool that the hero uses to conquer his problems and reach his goals.
+You’re the tool that the hero uses to conquer his or her problems and reach his or her goals.

 Here are a few simple examples that use the relevant elements of the hero’s journey including a regular person, an evil foe, a wise mentor, a battle, and then the person emerging as a hero.